70 species and approximately 900 animals roam freely in expansive nature at the foot of Mount Fuji.

 As well as going through the Safari Zone in your own car, you can also choose to take a Jungle Bus from which you are able to feed some of the animals.
 The Jungle Bus has no windows but is covered with steel mesh through which you can feed lions, bears and animals in the herbivore area.
 Large animals approach the bus seeking food and can be as close as 20 cm to bus passengers!
 All that is between you and the animals is the steel mesh, so you can even feel their breath.

-As well as being able to feed animals such as leopards, hippos and porcupines, and being able to observe rare animals such as lycaons (African wild dogs) and lesser pandas at close range, visitors can also experience horse riding and watch miniature horse racing.
+As well as being able to feed animals such as leopards, hippos and porcupines, and being able to observe rare animals such as lycaons (African wild dogs) and lesser pandas at close range, visitors can also experience horse riding.

 Take this 50-minute-long driving course with Mt.
 Fuji for a background.